factor/factor/reference/uniscribe-audit-20260909.md

 - [ScriptShapeOpenType feature ranges](https://learn.microsoft.com/en-us/windows/win32/api/usp10/nf-usp10-scriptshapeopentype)
 - [DirectWrite color-font support](https://learn.microsoft.com/en-us/windows/win32/directwrite/color-fonts)

+## Additional Uniscribe corrections

+- Empty layouts no longer call `ScriptStringAnalyse` with zero characters.
+  They retain font height, return caret position zero, and produce an empty image.
+- Caret conversion unwraps selections before converting UTF-16 indexes.
+Native probes previously raised `no-method` errors for both caret directions.
+- Layouts register their disposable owner only after native setup succeeds, avoiding a partially initialized owner when setup fails.
+- Selection coverage converts the starting UTF-16 prefix once and advances through codepoints, removing repeated prefix encoding for long selections.
+- Transparent and selected text use `ANTIALIASED_QUALITY` during native analysis and drawing. `DEFAULT_QUALITY` can produce ClearType RGB channel differences, which are invalid as a single-channel coverage mask.
+Opaque plain text retains the system quality.
+Native tests also check fallback-font mask coverage.
+- Rasterization expands its padding when ink approaches the guard region, then crops to the union of logical bounds and actual ink.
+This preserves italic overhang and tall stacks of combining accents.
+Logical dimensions and caret coordinates stay unchanged; the UI applies the resulting bitmap offset.
+  Zero-advance combining marks still render: zero advance does not imply empty ink.
+Native examples include standalone U+0301 and U+0338 in Consolas.
+- Offscreen rendering restores the original selected bitmap on success and exceptions before deleting the temporary DIB.
+Before the fix, 30 renders on one DC increased live GDI objects from 4 to 34; afterward the count stays at 4.
+  Bitmap readback also flushes GDI drawing before copying DIB memory.

 ## Validation

+The additional Uniscribe pass finishes with 178 checks from the saved image, including nine native overhang regressions and offscreen GDI ownership tests.
+Both source-reload and saved-image runs report zero failures; the saved-image run does not reload implementations.
+The overhang tests compare coverage against an independently padded reference, including 24 stacked accents, standalone zero-advance marks, opaque native pixels, selection geometry, unchanged advances, and UI bitmap offsets.
+A native UI smoke test at 1.5 DPI displays the formerly clipped italic and stacked-accent glyphs.

 The two Uniscribe test vocabularies contain 19 native checks, including 18 added regressions.
 The metric tests produced five failures before the fix.
 Tests cover